Canonflex RP Camera

 The use of the Clip-On Canon-Meter R is fully described in the RP Manual below and I have discussed it on the Clip-On Lightmeters Page.
 Lots of photographs showing how it goes on.

-I found a website that says only 8000 RP’s were made, all chrome finish except for just 75 finished in black with matching all black R 50mm f/1.8 lenses.
+Apparently only about 8000 RP’s were made, all chrome finish except for just 75 finished in black with matching all black R 50mm f/1.8 lenses.
 Now this would be a nice collectible to have!

 One final comment: this camera is a tank!
 It is large and heavy and feels very durable in the hand.
 I do not care for the design as much as I do for later Canon SLR’s such as the F-1, EF or A-1 and I definetly prefer the design of the AE-1 but those cameras lie in the future.